-Today’s MRE’s are a lot better than when they were first introduced!
-They’ve come along way since C-Rats.
+Today’s MRE taste a lot better than when they were first introduced!
+They’ve come a long way since C-Rats.
 They are made with a very wide variety of foods and flavors – and are available for civilian use.

 – They are excellent for portability and ease of use.

 – They’re well purposed for travel.
 Grab-and-go.